-The location and concentration of sea ice are available from the daily ice charts published by Ice Central of Environment Canada in Ottawa.
-The time series of the areal extent of sea ice on the NL Shelf (between 45°-55°N) show that spring conditions during 2005 were slightly lighter than 2004 and the overall sea-ice extent remained below average for the 11th consecutive year (Table 2).
-The winter of 2004 had the lowest amount of sea-ice on the NL Shelf since 1965.
+The spatial extent and concentration of sea ice are available from the daily ice charts published by the Canadian Ice Services of Environment Canada.
+The time series of the areal extent (defined by 1/10 coverage) of sea ice on the NL Shelf (between 45°-55°N) show lower than normal amounts of ice during 2006 for the 12th consecutive year (Table 2).
+The spring of 2006 had the lowest extent of sea-ice on the NL Shelf since record keeping began in 1963.
 In general, during the past several years, the sea ice season was shorter than normal in most areas of the NL Shelf.
-Iceberg counts obtained from the International Ice Patrol of the US Coast Guard indicate a total of 11 icebergs drifted south of 48°N onto the Northern Grand Bank during 2005, the lowest number since 1966 and well below the 106 year average of 477.
-In 2004 there were 262 icebergs observed on the Northern Grand Bank and in some years of the early 1990s, over 1500 icebergs drifted onto the northern Grand Bank.
-Years with low iceberg numbers on the Grand Banks generally correspond to warmer than normal meteorological and oceanographic conditions on the NL Shelf.
+Iceberg counts obtained from the International Ice Patrol of the US Coast Guard indicate that 11 icebergs drifted south of 48°N onto the Northern Grand Bank during 2005 and none in 2006, the lowest numbers since 1966 and well below the 106-year average of 477.
+In 2004, there were 262 icebergs observed on the Northern Grand Bank and in some years of the early 1990s, over 1500 icebergs were observed south of 48°N. Years with low iceberg numbers on the Grand Banks generally correspond to warmer than normal meteorological and oceanographic conditions on the NL Shelf.

-More extensive analysis of meteorological, ice conditions and sea-surface temperature conditions in the Northwest Atlantic including the Newfoundland and Labrador Shelf are reported on an annual basis by Petrie et al. (2006).
+A more extensive analysis of meteorological, sea ice and sea-surface temperature data in the Northwest Atlantic, including the Newfoundland and Labrador Shelf, are presented by Petrie et al. (2007).